 About

-Welcome!
-I’m a Postdoctoral Research Fellow at Lawrence Berkeley National Lab at the National Energy Research Scientific Computing Center (NERSC).
-I’m interested in the intersection between Machine Learning and the Natural Sciences.
-More specifically, what can we learn about nature by leveraging modern algorithms powered by scientific knowledge?
-These include anomaly detection of new physics processes, detector deconvolution/unfolding, and large surrogate models for detector simulation.
+Previously I was Postdoctoral Research Fellow at Lawrence Berkeley National Lab at the National Energy Research Scientific Computing Center (NERSC) where I developed multiple algorithms for anomaly detection of new physics processes, detector deconvolution/unfolding, and large surrogate models for detector simulation.

 As a physicist by trade, my PhD Thesis involved the development and application of new machine learning methods to data collected by the CMS Experiment at the Large Hadron Collider.
 There, I explored particle collisions with messy signatures, such as all-hadronic final states, and used machine learning to distinguish rare signal processes from large background contamination, as well for object reconstruction and pileup mitigation.